Oozaku/codex-2022-exam/ex06/README.md

 # Description

-Get time in API 'http://worldclockapi.com/api/json/utc/now' and printing the time in timezone UTC and the time in my timezone, UTC-3.
+Create a REST-server to provide the local time.
+To do this, I did an API using Python3 and the framework Flask.

 # Requirements